KosinskiLab/AlphaPulldown/README.md

 # About AlphaPulldown

-AlphaPulldown is an implementation of [AlphaFold-Multimer](https://github.com/google-deepmind/alphafold) designed for customizable high-throughput screening of protein-protein interactions.
-In addition, AlphaPulldown provides additional customizations of AlphaFold, including custom structural multimeric templates (TrueMultimer), MMseqs2 multiple sequence alignment (MSA) and [ColabFold](https://github.com/sokrypton/ColabFold) databases, proteins fragments predictions, and implementation of cross-link mass spec data using [AlphaLink2](https://github.com/Rappsilber-Laboratory/AlphaLink2/tree/main).
+AlphaPulldown is a customized implementation of [AlphaFold-Multimer](https://github.com/google-deepmind/alphafold) designed for customizable high-throughput screening of protein-protein interactions.
+It extends AlphaFold’s capabilities by incorporating additional run options, such as customizable multimeric structural templates (TrueMultimer), [MMseqs2](https://github.com/soedinglab/MMseqs2) multiple sequence alignment (MSA) via [ColabFold](https://github.com/sokrypton/ColabFold) databases, protein fragment predictions, and the ability to incorporate mass spec data as an input using [AlphaLink2](https://github.com/Rappsilber-Laboratory/AlphaLink2/tree/main).

-AlphaPulldown can be used in two ways: either by a two-step pipeline made of **python scripts**, which this manual covers, or by a **Snakemake pipeline** as a whole.
+AlphaPulldown can be used in two ways: either by a two-step pipeline made of **python scripts**, or by a **Snakemake pipeline** as a whole.
 For details on using the Snakemake pipeline, please refer to the separate GitHub [**repository**](https://github.com/KosinskiLab/AlphaPulldownSnakemake).

 ## Overview